 Requirements (73 credits) Complete a maximum of seventy-three credits at Washtenaw Community College as outlined on the Articulation Agreement.
-73 Complete a minimum of fifty-one credits at EMU as outlined on the Articulation Agreement.
-0 Minimum Credits Required for the Program: 73
+73 Complete a minimum of fifty-one credits at Eastern Michigan University as outlined on the Articulation Agreement.
+0 Minimum Credi to Desuived for the Dressen 70